nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

         AspNetCoreTodo.UnitTests.csproj
 ```

-Since the test project will use the classes defined in your main project, you'll need to add a reference to the main project:
+Since the test project will use the classes defined in your main project, you'll need to add a reference to the `AspNetCoreTodo` project:

 ```
 dotnet add reference ../AspNetCoreTodo/AspNetCoreTodo.csproj